nhsy/terragrunt-gcp-gke-private/README.md

 The following tools are required:
 - Bash Shell
-- Google Cloud SDK v330+
+- Google Cloud SDK v3.30.0+
-- Google Cloud Shell
-- jq
+- Jq
-- kubectl
+- Kubectl
 - Terraform v1.04+
 - Terragrunt v0.30.0+
 - TFsec

-All the tools above a pre-installed with Google Cloud Shell, except Terraform and Terragrunt.
+All the tools above a pre-installed with Google Cloud Shell, except Terraform, Terragrunt and TFsec.

 ### IAM
 A GCP project with the following permissions are required: